SlavicG/splitty-oopp/docs/agendas/agenda_week-04.md

 Date:           05-03-2024\
 Main focus:     This week's set of Issues and Deadlines\
-Chair:          David Gogoana\
+Chair:          David \
-Note taker:     Veaceslav Guzun
+Note taker:     Abdullah

 # Opening
 1. Presence: To be noted during the meeting.
 How is everyone doing?
 (1 min)